laxman-22/Capstone/README.md

 ![Project Poster](https://github.com/laxman-22/Capstone/blob/master/images/Poster%20Image.png)

-and [here](https://github.com/laxman-22/Capstone/blob/master/Reports/Final%20Report_Group%2030.pdf) is the Final Report that was created to document the team's whole design and implementation process
+[Here](https://github.com/laxman-22/Capstone/blob/master/Reports/Final%20Report_Group%2030.pdf) is the Final Report that was created to document the team's whole design and implementation process

 If you want to run this code, the "Reports" and "images" directories would have to be removed and then you can use Android studio to compile the application